 A budget can be a test to willpower, but if you struggle with that like so many of us do try out some of these tips that can help you stay on track when sticking to a budget.

-If you’re a more visual person try plugging your numbers into a budget tracking app.
+If you’re a more visual person try plugging your numbers into a budget tracking app or monthly budget planner.
 These can be helpful to see how much you’re spending in real time and some of them even feature charts so you can identify any gaps in your spending as well.
 For example, if you’re spending the bulk of your budget eating out some of the apps show how much more you are spending compared to your budget and monthly income.
 It’s very helpful if you’re a person who doesn’t want to keep logging into bank accounts just to track spending.

 Different Account for Spending Money